Two more dates in our 2018 Speaker Series

-The LinC Project is excited to launch the Activator component this year to further support community leaders across Canterbury with a speaker series aimed at inspiring and growing leaders in their communities.
+The LinC Project Activator2018 is designed to further support community leaders across Canterbury with a speaker series aimed at inspiring and growing leaders in their communities.

 What is LinC?